Can You Use Latex Paint Over Oil-Based Primer- Everything You Need to Know

 What Is Latex Paint?

 Latex paint is now an important type of paint that is famous and used worldwide because of its dry process.
 Most people love using this paint for larger projects instead of smaller ones.
-This water-based paint is very similar to acrylic paint because it has acrylic-based resin in great amount.
+This water-based paint is very similar to acrylic paint because it has acrylic-based resin in great amounts.

-It is named latex because most of the resins used in its primer are rubber based.
+It is named latex because most of the resins used in its primer are rubber-based.
 Rubber dries quickly; hence, latex-based paint is useful for walls, big buildings, and pathways.
 It is expensive compared to many other types of paints because of its excellent features.
 Apart from drying quickly, it makes a perfect and clear layer of latex paint over the primer.

 It’s available in three types: pure acrylic, vinyl acrylic, and alkyd modified.
 All of these types are the best performing.
 However, acrylic paint is on top and has an excellent finish and quick dry features.